 This certificate provides students with the business knowledge, skills and attitudes that are needed to start and operate a small business.
 Students learn to recognize market opportunities within an industry of their choice, plan a business initiative to develop that opportunity, and evaluate its profit potential.
-This certificate is appropriate for students who wish to start their own business or improve business enterprise.
+This certificate is appropriate for students who wish to start their own business or improve their chances for finding employment at a small business enterprise.